Quantum spin liquids on the diamond lattice: Short-range mean-field ans atze

 where, $A_\mathbf{k}=h_1\sum_{i\in1NN} e^{\dot{\iota}\mathbf{k}\cdot\delta_i}+h_3\sum_{i\in3NN} e^{\dot{\iota}\mathbf{k}\cdot\delta_i}$, and $\delta_i$ denotes the position vectors of the 1NN sites.
-To fulfill the (mean-field) one-particle per-site constraint, the Fermi level, shown by a dashed line in Fig~\ref{fig:disp1}(a), is determined to be such that the lower-half energy eigenstates are filled (this is the case for all Ans\"atze consisting of hopping only terms, i.e., the $SU(2)$ and $U(1)$ states, see Appendix~\ref{app:quadratic_ham}).
-In the $SU(2)$ $0$-flux state, the gapless $\mathbf{k}$-points are given by $|A_\mathbf{k}|=0$.
-This gives rise to 4-fold degenerate nodal loops placed at the Fermi energy [shown in the EBZ in Fig.~\ref{fig:disp1}(c)] which in the FBZ appear as a nodal cross-like structure [see Fig.~\ref{fig:disp1}(d)].
-We have established the robustness of such a nodal structure at the mean-field level upon inclusion of up to tenth nearest-neighbour amplitudes.
-Thus, the presence of a 4-fold degenerate nodal loop is not accidental, but rather protected by the projective symmetries of screw rotation and rotoinversion as demonstrated in Appendix~\ref{app:robust_nodal_loops}.
+To fulfill the (mean-field) one-particle per-site constraint, the Fermi level, shown by a dashed line in Fig~\ref{fig:disp1}(a), is determined to be such that the lower-half energy eigenstates are filled (this is the case for all \textit{Ans\"atze} consisting of hopping only terms, i.e., the $SU(2)$ and $U(1)$ states, see Appendix~\ref{app:quadratic_ham}).
+In the $SU(2)$ $0$-flux state, the gapless $\mathbf{k}$ points are given by $|A_\mathbf{k}|=0$.
+This gives rise to fourfold degenerate nodal loops placed at the Fermi energy [shown in the EBZ in Fig.~\ref{fig:disp1}(c)] which in the FBZ appear as a nodal cross-like structure [see Fig.~\ref{fig:disp1}(d)].
+We have established the robustness of such a nodal structure at the mean-field level upon inclusion of up to tenth nearest neighbor amplitudes.
+Thus, the presence of a fourfold degenerate nodal loop is not accidental, but rather protected by the projective symmetries of screw rotation and rotoinversion as demonstrated in Appendix~\ref{app:robust_nodal_loops}.

-It is worth noting that due to the explicit presence of real hopping terms, the Ansatz is not in its canonical gauge form [Eq.~\eqref{eq:canonical_su2}].
-However, by effecting a suitable gauge transformation it can be recast in the following canonical $SU(2)$ form
+It is worth noting that due to the explicit presence of real hopping terms, the \textit{Ansatz} is not in its canonical gauge form [Eq.~\eqref{eq:canonical_su2}].
+However, by effecting a suitable gauge transformation it can be recast in the following canonical $SU(2)$ form:

-We now proceed towards identifying the symmetric $U(1)$ Ans\"atze which lie in the neighbourhood of the $0$-flux $SU(2)$ state.
-We find three such Ans\"atze given by the rows $3$\textendash$5$ of Table~\ref{table:ansatz} and labelled $UA01$, $UA31$ and $UA30$, respectively.
-The presence of non-vanishing 2NN mean-field amplitudes for the $UA01$ and $UA31$ Ans\"atze permits them to be characterized by the fluxes $(\phi_{h},\phi_{3r})$ and $(\phi_{t_0},\phi_{t_1})$.
+We now proceed towards identifying the symmetric $U(1)$ \textit{Ans\"atze} which lie in the neighborhood of the $0$-flux $SU(2)$ state.
+We find three such \textit{Ans\"atze} given by the rows $3$\textendash$5$ of Table~\ref{table:ansatz} and labeled $UA01$, $UA31$, and $UA30$, respectively.
+The presence of non vanishing 2NN mean-field amplitudes for the $UA01$ and $UA31$ Ans\"atze permits them to be characterized by the fluxes $(\phi_{h},\phi_{3r})$ and $(\phi_{t_0},\phi_{t_1})$.